zentrocdot/wapscan/README.md

             |     \ - one or more whitespaces [space and/or tab]
             \ - one or more whitespaces [space and/or tab]

 <p align="justify">in the near future a user can use a self created oui.txt file for testing or other purpose.</p>

+## Troubleshooting

+<p align="justify">First of all make sure that you have super user rights and that you can use sudo.</p>

 # References